-As samosa is not originally invented in India.
-As per central Asian origin, its pastry is basically stuffed with minced meat and spices.
-But our Indian samosa is basically stuffed with veg fillings.
-Mainly stuffed with crumbled or half mashed boiled potatoes, peas, peanuts, cooked with lots of common Indian spices.
+Samosa is originally not invented in India.
+As per central Asian origin, it is an all purpose flour made pastry stuffed with minced meat and spices.
+But in India, samosas are basically made with all purpose flour or wheat flour and stuffed with a delicious potato filling.
+Crumbled or half mashed boiled potatoes, peas, and peanuts are cooked with lots of simple Indian spices for making samosas filling.

 Samosa has different versions from North to South to East to West.
 Whereas in North India, sometimes along with ginger, garlic is also used in samosa’s potato stuffing.
 On the other hand, onion samosa is quite popular among South Indian people.
 And if we talk about East India, means West Bengal and Orissa, have their own version, called Singara.
 Singara and samosa look alike and though the key ingredient, “potato” is the same for both recipes, their taste is totally different from each other.